noelc-s/website/_posts/2018-12-15-Minimalism.md

 clc;clear;close all
 image = 'climb.jpg';
-% There is a bit of hyperparameter tuning with this script. the% smoot_factor represents how much to smooth the intensity histogram, and% the peak_prom is the prominence of valleys in the intensity histogram to% treat as a separate bin. smooth_factor = 20;
+% There is a bit of hyperparameter tuning with this script. the
+% smooth_factor represents how much to smooth the intensity histogram, and
+% the peak_prom is the prominence of valleys in the intensity histogram to
+% treat as a separate bin.
+smooth_factor = 20;
 peak_prom = 10000;
 {% endhighlight %}